sftwninja/RAG-Chat/README.md

 ## Configuration

-The application uses sensible defaults, but you can modify `config.py` to customize:
+I tried to stick with sensible defaults, but you can modify `config.py` to customize:

 - Model settings (LLM and embedding models)
 - Text processing parameters (chunk size, overlap)